-Forward-facing: 22-40 pounds with Belt-positioning at 40-100 pound.
-Fully loaded with ease-of-use features that parents will appreciate: Like the 4-position QuickFit™ headrest which adjusts without the need for rethreading and a 5-point safety harness with Center Front Adjust.
+Forward-facing: 22–40 pounds with belt positioning at 40–100 pounds.
+Fully loaded with ease-of-use features that parents will appreciate: like the 4-position QuickFit™ headrest, which adjusts without the need for rethreading, and a 5-point safety harness with Center Front Adjust.

 A new category for car seats.
-The goal for Safety 1st is to help educate parents that any child under 4’9” (57”) in height should still be in a belt positioning seat.
+The goal of Safety 1st is to help educate parents that any child under 4’9” (57”) in height should still be in a belt-positioning seat.
 The Incognito blends into the car and prevents slouching to ensure comfortable and proper positioning of the seat belt.
-The introduction of this seat has helped to extending child restraints to accommodate children 60 to 120 lbs. and up to 60 inches.
+With the introduction of this seat, the use of child restraints has been expanded to accommodate children weighing 60 to 120 pounds and standing up to 60 inches.

 I encourage those of you with car seats installed to get your car seats checked.
 You can click here to find a car seat safety check near you.